10 Super Easy Tips To Stop Living Paycheck To Paycheck

 4. Automate your expenses

-So consider using apps that track and remind you of upcoming bills, and you can even lower your bills by using apps that negotiate lower bills for you like Truebill.
+Consider using apps that track and remind you of upcoming bills.
+You can even lower your bills using services that negotiate them down for you, like Rocket Money (formerly Truebill) — here’s our honest take on whether Truebill/Rocket Money is safe and legit.

 6. Start a side hustle

-Some great ideas are things like driving for Lyft, driving for Uber, waiting tables, call center jobs, or any side job you can get yourself into.
-It might not be the most glamorous thing you can do, but it definitely helps with not living paycheck to paycheck anymore!
+Some great ideas include driving for a rideshare or delivery app, waiting tables, freelancing, or just about any side gig you can get into.
+It might not be the most glamorous thing in the world, but it definitely helps you stop living paycheck to paycheck!
+You can also check out different ways to make passive income and a list of side gigs that pay really well.

 7. Live within your means

-Lifestyle creep happens when you get a new job with higher pay, or you get raises over time.
-People are tempted to just spend more as they earn more, but instead make it a conscious effort not to do that!
-That way, you can save more, and get to save and invest for your future.
+Lifestyle creep happens when you get a higher-paying job or raises over time.
+People are tempted to just spend more as they earn more — but make it a conscious effort not to.
+That way, you can save more and invest for your future instead of just upgrading your spending.

 9. Find someone to hold you accountable

-This simple thing can really help you prioritize getting out of living paycheck to paycheck.
-I would recommend either working with an advisor, relative, spouse, or a close friend.
-Doing this will increase your chances of budgeting and controlling your spending, and in turn, help you save more each month.
+This simple thing can really help you prioritize getting out of the paycheck-to-paycheck cycle.
+I’d recommend working with an advisor, relative, spouse, or close friend.
+Doing so increases your chances of sticking to a budget and controlling your spending, which in turn helps you save more each month.

 10. Change your mindset